EzioDEVio/AzureFunctionClamavKubernetes/README.md

 🌟**Key Functionality Highlight**:

-Azure Function with Blob Trigger: Our Azure Function is designed to react to new blob uploads in an Azure Storage container.
-Upon detecting a new blob, the function invokes ClamAV to scan the blob for potential threats.
+**Azure Function with Blob Trigger**: Our Azure Function is designed to react to new blob uploads in an Azure Storage container.
+Upon detecting a new blob, the function invokes **ClamAV** to scan the blob for potential threats.
-ClamAV Scanning: ClamAV, deployed within the same Kubernetes cluster, scans the incoming blobs.
+ClamAV Scanning: ClamAV, deployed within the same **Kubernetes cluster**, scans the incoming blobs.
 If it identifies any malicious content, the Azure Function is programmed to take necessary actions, such as deleting the questionable blob, thereby ensuring real-time threat mitigation.
 Event-Driven Security: This setup exemplifies an event-driven approach to security, where blob uploads trigger immediate scans, minimizing the window of vulnerability.

-**Prerequisites** 🛠️
+## Prerequisites 🛠️

-Docker: Used for containerizing applications.
+**Docker**: Used for containerizing applications.
-Kubernetes (Minikube): Provides a local Kubernetes cluster to deploy and test the application.
+**Kubernetes (Minikube)**: Provides a local Kubernetes cluster to deploy and test the application.
-kubectl: A command-line tool for Kubernetes cluster management.
+**kubectl**: A command-line tool for Kubernetes cluster management.
-Azure CLI: Facilitates interactions with Azure resources.
+**Azure CLI**: Facilitates interactions with Azure resources.
-Git: Manages version control for your source code.
+**Git**: Manages version control for your source code.
+---
 ## Project Structure 📂
 ```
 AzureFunctionClamAVKubernetes/